Introduction to Maps

 This “organized in bins” system is where things go really wrong with the code in Flags.
 When the main method adds orange to the key list, it changes the existing map entry’s key too — but HashMap has no idea that the key changed, so the entry stays in the same bin, which is now the wrong bin:

 When we ask to put Ireland in the map, HashMap dutifully checks whether there is already an entry with the same key.
 And there is such an entry!
-But it’s in the wrong place, so HashMap doesn’t find it.
+But it’s filed in the wrong bucket, so HashMap doesn’t find it.
 The old entry stays, the new entry gets added, and we end up with something like this:

 Run the full Flags code again.
 You can now make sense of every line of its cursed output.